About

 The museum is closed for most major holidays, including Veterans Day, Thanksgiving, Christmas Eve, Christmas and New Year's Day.

 Every May, Mesa Contemporary Arts Museum produces a Season Prospectus, which provides the submission guidelines for the museum's exhibiting opportunities for the year.
-To be added to the museum's mailing list and have a copy of the Prospectus sent to you, please contact mesacontemporaryarts@MesaAZ.gov.
+For any questions, please contact mesacontemporaryarts@MesaAZ.gov.

 Mesa Contemporary Arts Museum is currently not accepting any unsolicited proposals.
 Artists who DO NOT follow the guidelines outlined in the Prospectus and were not contacted directly by Mesa Contemporary Arts Museum staff about participating in an exhibition are considered unsolicited artists.
 Artists who apply for an opportunity and follow the guidelines outlined in the Prospectus are NOT considered unsolicited.
 Unsolicited materials will be returned without comment.